levythu/Gurgling/README.md

 Creates and returns one default router for gateway.
 The mountpoint it is mounted to in `http.Handle()` function should be specified here.

 #### `func ARouter() Router`
-Creates and returns one default router.
-No mountpoint needs to be specified but it can only be mount to another router using `Router.Use()`.
-Any mount to http gateway will lead to panic.
+Creates and returns one default router with `mountpoint="/"`.

 #### `func (*router)Use(mountpoint string, processor Tout) Router`
 Mounts a mountable to the router at mountpoint.
 Mountpoint must start with `/`, regexp is currently unsupported.
 It will try to match the mountpoint by prefix.